jotaen/klog/README.md

 Somewhere in between there was a 45-minute lunch break.

 As you see, klog supports different notations to record times.
-You can capture short summaries about your activities along with your data (only if you want, of course), which can help you later on to make sense of what you did back in the day.
+You can capture short summaries about your activities along with the time data (only if you want, of course), which can help you later on to make sense of what you did back in the day.
 And by adding tags you are able to run more fine-granular evaluations.

-When stored in a file (e.g. `times.klg`) you can use the klog command line tool to interact with it.
+When stored in a file (e.g. `worktimes.klg`) you can use the klog command line tool to interact with it.
 For instance, you could evaluate the resulting total time like this:

 ```
-$ klog eval --today times.klg
+$ klog eval --today worktimes.klg
 Total: 7h45m
 (In 1 record)
 ```